 Depression is a common experience, extending far beyond mere sadness.
 It can manifest as mild, intermittent episodes or as severe, daily occurrences.
 Recognizing and addressing persistent, functionally debilitating depression is important for improving overall well-being in those with vision loss.

-The American Psychiatric Association inOpens in a new tab. identifies major depression as having five of the following nine criteria:
+The American Psychiatric Association in identifies major depression as having five of the following nine criteria:

 1. Depressed mood such as feeling sad, empty, tearful, or irritable most of the day, nearly every day;